Calexit (comic): Publication

+In January 2026, volume 3 Calexit: Say Goodbye To Hollywood was announced for a Spring release, written by Pizzolo and illustrated by Granda.

 Activism

 Several Calexit comics have been designed as charitable fundraisers.

 Pizzolo organized the political action committee "Become The Government" in 2017 to support first time political candidates in the 2018 midterm elections funded by royalties from the Calexit comic book.